Sterling Investments (XJAM:SIL) Beneish M-Score: -2.62 (As of Jul. 17, 2026)

 An M-Score of greater than -1.78 signals that the company is likely to be a manipulator.

-Beneish M-Score -1.34 higher than -1.78, which implies that the company might have manipulated its financial results.
+Beneish M-Score -2.62 no higher than -1.78, which implies that the company is unlikely to be a manipulator.

 The historical rank and industry rank for Sterling Investments's Beneish M-Score or its related term are showing as below: